Dhruvid98/SFAL-VSD-SoC-Design/Day 2/README.md

    * Leakage power based on all combination inputs
    * Area
    * Power ports
    * Input capacitance
    * Power associated with the pin
    * Transition and Delay

+ ## Hierarchical vs Flat Synthesis